klonyyy/MCUViewer-docs/documentation/VariableViewer/VariableViewer.md

 (PlotSettings)=
 ## Plot settings

-Plot settings window is a sub-window that holds quick-access settings for currently selected plot.
-It might look differently based on the group type (Recorder/Sampling).
-This window allows to turn on cursors, statistics window, and manipulate the plot variable list.
+The plot settings window is a sub-window that provides quick-access settings for the currently selected plot.
+Its appearance may vary depending on the group type (Recorder or Sampling).
+This window allows you to enable cursors, open the statistics window, and manage the plot's variable list.

 ### Cursors